wp-plugins/wp-seo-redirect-301/readme.txt

 If you click on "SEO Redirect 301" menu link, you will see a list of old urls pointing to the new ones.
 Its here where you can delete ones you don't want anymore.

 == Changelog ==

+= 1.7.4 =

+* I noticed that SEO Redirect 301 didn't want to play nice with some paid themes.
+I've come up with a solution to SmartStart and the fix could potentially fix other themes that work closely with Wordpress Theme code.

 = 1.7.3 =